PurdueCAM2Project/CAM2WebUI/docs/implementationDetail/GoogleFusionTable.md

     2. The only field needs to be changed is application name, *e.g.* CAM2 Drive API.

-    3. On on the left side bar of your project, go to *Credentials*.
+    3. On the left side bar of your project, go to *Credentials*.
 Click *Create credentials*, choose *OAuth client ID*.
 For the type, choose *other*.
 When OAuth credential is created, you should be able to see the new ID of yours in the list.

     4. At the right end of your client ID, click the download icon.
 A JSON file has name starts with *client_secret...*  will be downloaded to your computer.
 Change the name to *client_secret.json* and move it to the *gdrive* folder.